smarter-play/occupation-evaluator/docs/SAMPLE_DATA_GENERATION.md

 #### Unplayable day classification

 The condition for a day to be unplayable should be derived from realistic weather data.
-However we don't have access to a weather service that could give us the exact weather conditions back in the past and it's integration would have been an over-engineering for the generation of sample fake-data.
+However we don't have access to a weather service that could give us the exact weather conditions back in the past and its integration would have been an over-engineering for the generation of sample fake-data.

 For this purpose, it's been implemented a predicate that given a date returns whether the day was playable or unplayable.
 This predicate has to be deterministic, thus the day condition can't involve a random generator.
 The randomness has been replaced with a noise function that given a numerical representation of the date (e.g. Unix timestamp) returns a `[0, 1]` value.
 This value is then converted to a boolean value giving more probability to autumn/winter month' days to be unplayable and less to spring/summer days.